 abilities.
 The third can come from someone who has either supervised the applicant's

 work, has been a colleague, or has known him/her for at least three years (other than

 - Submit a vita.

 - Professional Counseling faculty will review all completed application files (all of

 the above), and if minimal requirements are met, will arrange with the applicant for

-participation in an admissions interview in March or October.
-The admissions committee
+participation in an admissions interview in the spring (for summer or fall admission)

 The admissions interview is a half-day endeavor that includes the following: